gbdev/pandocs/src/Palettes.md

 These registers function exactly like BGPI and BGPD respectively; the 64 bytes of OBJ palette memory are entirely separate from Background palette memory, but function the same.

 Note that while 4 colors are stored per OBJ palette, color #0 is never used, as it's always transparent.
-It's thus fine to write garbage values, or even leave color #0 uninitialized.
+It's thus fine to write garbage values, or even leave it uninitialized.

 :::tip NOTE